cardano-foundation/testnets-cardano-org/resources/content/articles/en/erc20-getting-started-en.md

 ## Getting started

 > Note: the current AGIX ERC20 converter is the testnet version and there are some known issues that we are working on to be improved in gradual upgrades.
+While the user flow and UI for the testnet converter will likely be very similar on mainnet, the current build is not yet optimized for performance.
+The testnet phase is an essential part of this process, gathering user data – particularly at times of high network saturation – will help us address this and improve throughput as we get closer to the mainnet launch.

 To start using [the converter](https://testnet.agix-converter.iohk.io/), you first need to go through the initial setup and registration.